Too many definitions and not enough clarity may be holding too many back from becoming truly effective leaders

 Leadership must result in action.
 If there’s no action, there’s also no leadership going on.
 Only when someone influences others to voluntarily act has leadership taken place.
 No action, no leadership.
 It’s not about spouting off great sounding ideas that no one else is willing to participate in.

-Leaders build enough trust to influence people to enthusiastically join with them to make great things happen
+Leaders influence people to join with them

 This is where we really get into the guts of what type of leaders produce the best results.
 That means what type of people consistently are able to voluntarily influence other people to take action.
 This definition is so important that I believe we need to explore each phrase to understand why it is that way and what it means.